Extra Values - People¶

 Selecting Toolbar > Gear > Delete Extra Values.

-Select the Extra Value type from the dropdown (Text, etc.) and / or enter the name of the extra value in the text box.
+Select the Extra Value type from the dropdown (Text, etc.) and / or enter the name of the extra value in the Name box.

-Either check the box to delete all values or enter the specific value.
+Either check the box to delete all values or enter the specific value in the Text Value box.
 Then click OK.

 Note